9 Different Types Of Laboratories As Of 2026 [Explained]

 These laboratories can be classified as either anatomical pathology labs (that examine organ or tissue samples and fluid samples collected via biopsy or lavage) or clinical pathology labs (that analyze urine, blood, culture products, and other body fluids).

-From the business point of view, there are majority two types of labs for processing medical specimens: hospital labs that are linked to the hospital and private labs that receive specimens from general practitioners, clinics, research sites, and insurance companies for analysis.
+From the business point of view, there are mainly two types of labs for processing medical specimens: hospital labs that are linked to the hospital and private labs that receive specimens from general practitioners, clinics, research sites, and insurance companies for analysis.

 Clinical lab services, in particular, include big multinational companies like Sonic Healthcare and LabCorp.
 However, about 55% of the revenue in the US is generated by hospital labs.